top of Disneyland entrance, Disney characters' heads carved out of pumpkins, left to right, Daisy, Goofy, Mickey, Donald, Minnie

 5. Get gluten-free goodies at the Oogie Boogie Bash Treat Trails.

 The Oogie Boogie Bash is a privately ticketed event at Disney’s California Adventure.
+It is sold out for 2023.

-There are Treat Trails to satisfy your sweet tooth.
-Most of the regular candy is gluten-free.
-Use the Halloween candy list from the Celiac Disease Foundation to brush up on your knowledge of which candy is gluten-free before you go.
-There are also gluten-free non-candy treats like apples, carrots, and pirates booty handed out as part of the regular treats.
+There are also gluten-free non-candy treats like apples, carrots, and Pirates Booty handed out as part of the regular treats.
 In most cases, Miss E and I were able to select safe candy from the options they were handing out.
 Additionally, if you let the “candy cast members” know you need allergy-safe candy, they will give you an allergy option, like gummy bears or Enjoy Life brand treats.

 If you want to get the most out of your time in the park, arrive (with the crowds) at 3 pm.
 Just pack your patience, and be prepared for everyone else arriving at the same time and a likely SoCal fall heatwave.
 It’s a great time to enjoy the Halloween decorations, take some photos, and go on a ride or two.